older couple in the park

 What do you need to know?

-Pensions fall outside of your estate for Inheritance Tax purposes as they are held in Trust.
-This structure affords us the attractive tax efficiencies within pension wrappers, but it means you don’t technically ‘own’ the underlying assets, the trustees do and therefore, when making a Will, your pension cannot be bequeathed this way.
+Pensions are typically excluded from your estate for IHT purposes (until April 2027) as they are held in Trust.
+This structure affords us the attractive tax efficiencies within pension wrappers, but it means you don’t technically ‘own’ the underlying assets, the Trustees do and therefore, when making a Will, your pension cannot be bequeathed this way.

-We make our wishes regarding our pension pots clear to the trustees through a death benefit nomination form, which you can obtain from your pension provider, and this should be regularly reviewed.
-Although the nomination is not legally binding, it provides a clear expression to the trustees who you would like to benefit from your pension pot.
+We make our wishes regarding our pension pots clear to the Trustees through a death benefit nomination form, also known as an ‘expression of wish’ form, which you can obtain from your pension provider, and this should be regularly reviewed.
+Although the nomination is not legally binding, it provides a clear expression to the Trustees who you would like to benefit from your pension pot.
+There is currently no indication this process will be changed from April 2027.

-If there is not a nomination in place, the trustees will use their discretion as to who should benefit from the remaining pot.
-This could become slightly murky, if you are cohabiting and not married or have recently separated from a partner which are not uncommon circumstances in today’s world.
+If there is not an expression of wish in place, the Trustees will use their discretion as to who should benefit from the remaining pension pot.
+This could become slightly murky if you are cohabiting and not married or have recently separated from a partner which are not uncommon circumstances in today’s world.
 To avoid any doubt, reviewing your nominations regularly should be commonplace.

-Description Member passes away before age 75 Member passes away after age 75
+Description Member passes away before age 75 Member passes away post age 75

-You may have seen recent articles which noted the removal of the Lifetime Allowance which has now been replaced by the individual lump sum allowance (ILSA) and the individual lump sum death benefit allowance (ILSDBA).
-It is worth noting only lump sums are tested against the ILSDBA, not income and there lies the attractiveness of this strategy.
+You may have seen articles which noted the removal of the Lifetime Allowance, which has now been replaced by the individual lump sum allowance (ILSA) and the individual lump sum and death benefit allowance (ILSDBA).
+It is worth noting only lump sums are tested against the ILSDBA (and then only if they’re paid from funds crystallised after 5 April 2024), not income and there lies the importance of having the current nominations in place.

-A beneficiary, however, can only benefit from drawdown if they have been nominated and the pension wrapper facilitates this.
-Only a lump sum is available if they have not been nominated which will be tested against the ILSDBA.
-If the member leaves residual benefits post age 75, this gives the beneficiaries the opportunity to control how they incur the taxation by controlling when they access the pension, otherwise they will receive the full amount as a lump sum which will be taxed at their marginal rate.
+If the member is survived by a dependant or has nominated other persons, a beneficiary can only benefit from drawdown if they have been nominated and the pension wrapper facilitates this.
+Only a lump sum or annuity will be available if they have not been nominated, and the lump sum will be tested against the ILSDBA if paid from funds crystallised after 5 April 2024.
+If the member leaves residual benefits post age 75, a nominated beneficiary has the opportunity to control how they incur the taxation by controlling when they access the pension; otherwise, they may receive the full amount as a lump sum, which will be taxed at their marginal rate.

 Now there are two main considerations around pension nominations.